 The first step in a pitch is usually the ‘logline’, one or two sentences that sum up the show in a nutshell.
 This will give the listener a handle on the project and shows your understanding of the show’s basic elements.

 A logline that is too long or complicated is immediately confusing, so try to boil your show down to a premise that presents the setting, main character/s and central conflict in a way that sparks the imagination.

 A logline describes your film in (ideally) 27 words maximum.

-Too short, and your log line may lack vital elements to attract a reader.
+Too short, and your log line may lack vital elements to attract a producer.

 Too long and it stops being a logline.

 The intention is to interest and excite the reader, giving them a solid idea of the project.

 1) Your main character (Protagonist)